TomasVotruba/tomasvotruba.com/source/_posts/2017/2017-02-12-drop-all-service-tags-in-your-nette-and-symfony-applications.md

 So much reading, huh?
 Imagine 50 more of these.

-If you can't switch to [Symplify\SymfonyEventDispatcher](https://github.com/Symplify/SymfonyEventDispatcher), that already dropped tags, you can use Nette integrated Decorator.
+If you can't switch to [Symplify\SymfonyEventDispatcher](https://github.com/Symplify/SymfonyEventDispatcher), that already dropped tags, you can use Nette [Decorator feature]().

 ```yaml
 # app/config/config.neon